unfoldtoolbox/UnfoldMakie.jl/docs/src/index.md

 The `Tutorials: Setup` section contains all information to get started including [installation](@ref install_instruct) and how to aquire necessary [data](@ref test_data) for testing if the user has none.

-The `Tutorials: General Visualizations` section summarizes all possible basic visualizations and how users can generate them.
+The `Tutorials: Visualizations` section summarizes all possible visualizations and how users can generate them.
-It also details their configuration options.
+It also details their unique configuration options.

 These visualizations are:
 - [Designmatrices](@ref dm_vis)